+Aboriginal persons or mear ns persons of the Aboriginal race of

+Aboriginal people Austr

-Aboriginal persons or Aboriginal people means persons of the Aboriginal race of Australia.
-ACNC Act means the Australian Charities and Not-for- profits Commission Act 2012 (Cth).
-Agreement means any agreement with: (a) the State of Western Australia; (b) the Commonwealth of Australia; (c) any local government;
+ACNC Act ns the Australian Charities and Not-for- is Commission Act 2012 (Cth).

+Agreement mear ns any agreement with:

+(a) the State of Western Australia;

+- (b) the Commonwealth of Australia;

 - (c) any local government;

 - (d) any corporate or non-corporate entity; or

 - (e) any legal or natural persons.